HackYourFuture-CPH/node.js/readme.md

 - Using `require` to include modules
 - Using `express` to make a RESTful API
 - Using `mysql` to connect the API to the backend
-- Connecting the frontend to the backend API
-- Frontend routing
 - Postman

 ## Why Node.js?